The Asterisk War Episode 16

-In The Asterisk War’s 16h episode, Never Back Down, Li Shenyun and his sister Li Shenhua hurl an almost inexhaustible number of talismans at Julis Riessfeld and Amagiri Ayato, thus spelling doom for countless trees.
+In The Asterisk War episode 16, Never Back Down, Li Shenyun and his sister Li Shenhua hurl an almost inexhaustible number of talismans at Julis Riessfeld and Amagiri Ayato, thus spelling doom for countless trees.
 Ayato takes a trip within himself.
 Sasamiya Saya and Toudou Kirin surprise their opponents!

 Note: There are likely spoilers ahead.
 If you haven’t watched the episode, best stop reading now!